 Solutions to global challenges in plant breeding regulation can only be found with all stakeholders working collaboratively.
-As the global seed trade increases there is a growing need for consistent global policy – especially in evaluating and regulating new plant breeding techniques.
+As the global seed trade increases there is a growing need for consistent criteria that determine how the products of the latest plant breeding methods are regulated.

 Countries have a range of different systems to evaluate and regulate new products entering the market which may lead to trade barriers and competitive disadvantage.
 To facilitate the trade and movement of seed around the world we need to start with a level playing field.

-A key issue for plant breeders worldwide is ensuring that policy governing plant varieties developed through the latest plant breeding methods is consistent across countries.
+A key issue for plant breeders worldwide is ensuring that the criteria used to regulate products developed through the latest plant breeding methods are consistent across countries.
 Clear public policy is essential to ensure the use of these breeding methods is not stalled at the research and development stage.

 - ISF promotes innovation in plant breeding and advocates government policy that is based on sound scientific principles.

 - ISF believes that is is only necessary to differentiate regulation of new varieties where it makes scientific sense.

 - ISF advocates consistent criteria for regulating the latest products of plant breeding innovation.